NWUSensing/soilmoisture-sensing/readme.md

     password: 12345678
     ```
     ![ssh connect](./data/remote_connet.gif)
-    Remote Connection via local Wi-Fi: Ensure that the Raspberry Pi and laptop are connected to the same Wi-Fi, use `ssh user@GreenTag` to connect, and other operations are the same as using a 4G LTE.
+    Remote Connection via local Wi-Fi: Ensure that the Raspberry Pi and laptop are connected to the same Wi-Fi, the WiFi name and password are fixed.
+    Wi-Fi name:aaa
+    Wi-Fi password:12345678
+    Use `ssh user@GreenTag` to connect, and other operations are the same as using a 4G LTE.

-3. **Check if the reader is working properly.** Place one RFID tag or one of our RFID moisture sensor in front of the reader.
+4. **Check if the reader is working properly.** Place one RFID tag or one of our RFID moisture sensor in front of the reader.
 Then, start the reader and redirect the output to nohup.out, keep the reader in a reading state until the end of the experiment, and activate the Python environment simultaneously.

     ```bash
     nohup Linux/ReadAsync tmr:///dev/ttyACM0 --ant 1,2 &